There are three different situations where students have access to these clusters

 - Course participants.

 As a PhD student you are considered a junior researcher and are not affected by same limitatations as other students.
-You are even elligible to apply for a SNIC Small allocation, see Getting access.
+You are even elligible to apply for a NAISS Small allocation, see Getting access.

 If a student is doing research for a researcher with an existing allocation.
 Then it is up to the PI for the project to judge whether or not this research is in the scope of the allocated project.